|Brazil World Cup 1938 Finals|

 |Tesourinha, Zizinho , Heleno, Jair and Ademir|

 -- Most football teams played without fullbacks until after the war.
-It is difficult to find suitable fullbacks.
+So it is difficult to find suitable fullbacks.

 -- Canário's last cap was in 1956, but he was born in 1934.
-He was still in his prime after 1958.
-While he was eligible in terms of representing Brazil before 1958, he probably would be considered a generation after 1958.
+He was 28 years old in 1958, which was still in his prime in terms of age.
+While he was eligible in terms of representing Brazil before 1958, he probably would be considered a generation after 1958 because of his age.
 Luizinho was also 28 years in 1958.
 His last cap was 1957.
+Both were ineligible.

 The formation is based upon the lineup of the 1950 World Cup team.